Spolka-Zlo/D17Map-Backend/README.md

 - [ ] Fix mappings
 - [ ] Introduce exceptions to service layer
 - [ ] Introduce status pages / exception handling in controller layer

+# TODO new

+- [ ] Either do it in service and DTO or change a model (I think it'd be better) so a reservation has date, startTime, endTIme
+- [ ] GET all classrooms (without description)
+- [ ] GET all reservations (without owner), (with type, start, end, classroom)
+- [ ] GET all your reservations
+- [ ] GET all reservations by date
+- [ ] POST new reservation
+- [ ] GET /rooms (but Radek says with name... is name and description not the same here?)
+- [ ] GET /dayReservations
+- change equipment (hashmap)